sokolhessnerlab/sokolhessnerlab.github.io/index.md

 If you have questions about how to use GitHub, _ask_!
 We were all new users not so long ago, and would love to help you get set up.

-Once you're all set up, look through some of the [lab's repositories](https://github.com/sokolhessnerlab/)[^repos] to see how we use GitHub (though if you have ideas for how to do so better, please share!
+Once you're all set up, look through some of the repositories[^repos] on the [lab's GitHub page](https://github.com/sokolhessnerlab/) to see how we use GitHub (though if you have ideas for how to do so better, please share!
 We're all looking to improve).

 ### 2. Data Files